colomb8/highlambder/README.md

 - Composable — use math, indexing, or even method chaining.
 - Readable — especially useful in one-liners and pandas pipelines.
 - Fun — because code should bring you joy.

+## Limitations (for now)

+- Only single-argument functions are supported.
+- len(L) is not supported due to Python's limitations on overriding __len__ without a concrete value.

+These limitations may be lifted in future versions.

 ## License